Deploy on Kubernetes

 The pull secret must exist in the same namespace as the Deployment.
 To use it across multiple namespaces, recreate the secret in each one or use a tool like Sealed Secrets or External Secrets Operator.

-Step 2 — Store the API Key
+Step 2 — Store Runtime Configuration

 kubectl create secret generic hiya-engine-config \

---from-literal=api-key=<your-api-key>
+--from-literal=api-key=<your-api-key> \

 Step 3 — Create the Deployment